TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 	1. ~~client~~
 		- ~~revert changes back when first run overwrites~~
 1. then in visual studio
-	- Run drop dwon -> Configure Startup Projects -> Multiple Startup Projects:
+	- Run drop dwon -> Configure Startup Projects -> Multiple Startup Projects.
+Set the following start order and targets:
-		1. API (start)
+		1. API | Start | IIS Express
-		1. Server (start)
+		1. Server | Start | IIS Express
 		- ![Startup Image](startup.gif)
-1. Appsettings change baseUrl to your local host - BaseUrl stuff is just for ease in places
+1. ~~Appsettings change baseUrl to your local host - BaseUrl stuff is just for ease in places~~
 	- we are launching IIS so in launch and apisettings those are the settings that are important http, https profile shouldnt matter
 1. Clean build
 	- take note of routes in launch?